tanvirahmedshaikh/ascent-ai-app/README.md

 ### Intelligent Branding for Your Career Ascent

 Ascent AI is a sophisticated, SaaS-style Streamlit application that acts as your personal AI co-pilot for career branding.
-It leverages a multi-agent AI crew to transform your professional background and career goals into a clear, actionable content strategy, helping you build a powerful brand on platforms like LinkedIn and Twitter.
+It turns your professional experience and career aspirations into content that gets noticed, helping you share posts in your authentic voice, join the right discussions, and grow your influence as a thought leader on platforms like LinkedIn.

+Upload your resume and writing samples so Ascent AI can learn your style — it doesn’t just write posts; it writes in your voice.

 ---
 ## ✨ Core Features

-* **Guided Onboarding:** A step-by-step input form guides you to provide your target role, audience, platform preferences, and professional context.
+* **Guided Onboarding:** Enter your target role, audience, platform preferences, and professional context to start building your brand.
+* **Interactive Refinement:** A human-in-the-loop (HITL) feedback system allows you to critique and refine the AI-generated strategy until it's perfect.
+* **Authentic Voice Posts:** Upload writing samples so AI can create content that reflects your unique tone and style.
 * **Multi-Agent AI Crew:** Powered by CrewAI, the app uses a team of specialized AI agents for a robust workflow:
-    * **Personal Branding Strategist (Gemini):** Analyzes your unique background to build a high-quality, tailored content plan.
+    * **Personal Branding Strategist (Gemini):** Creates a tailored, multi-week content strategy based on your background and career goals.
     * **Content Ideation Agent (Groq):** Brainstorms creative and engaging post ideas at high speed based on your approved strategy.
     * **Title Agent (Groq):** Automatically generates concise titles for your sessions.
 * **Heterogeneous LLM's:** Strategically uses different Large Language Models for different tasks—**Google's Gemini** for deep strategic analysis and **Groq's Llama** for high-speed creative generation.
-* **Interactive Refinement:** A human-in-the-loop (HITL) feedback system allows you to critique and refine the AI-generated strategy until it's perfect.
 * **Polished SaaS UI:** A clean, two-tab interface separates your workspace (`Brand Strategy`) from your content library (`Post Ideas`).
 * **Session Management:** A professional sidebar allows you to create new sessions, view, rename, and delete your recent session history.
-* **Export Functionality:** Download your generated strategies and post ideas as clean Markdown files.
+* **Export Functionality:** Download your generated strategies and post ideas as clean Markdown files for easy sharing.

 ---
 ## 💻 Built With